Services, access, fees - how do you choose the right bank account for your needs?

 Identification Needed to Open an Account

-It’s also possible to present only one piece of identification if your identity can be confirmed by a client in good standing with the bank or by an individual of good standing in the community where the bank is located.
+It’s also possible to present only one document that indicates your name and date of birth if your identity is also confirmed by a customer in good standing with the bank or by an individual of good standing in the community where the point of service or branch is located.

 How to Shop for an Account

-There are a lot of account options to choose from - more than 100! - so it’s important to think about the services you need and to shop around for the best account to meet your needs.
+There are a lot of account options to choose from - more than 100! - so it’s important to think about the services you need and to shop around for the account that best meets your needs.
 And it’s easy to compare the banking packages available using the online interactive Account Comparison Tool available from the federal financial consumer protection regulator, the Financial Consumer Agency of Canada (FCAC).

 Choosing the right bank account can save you money.